subquery/subql/docs/quickstart/helloworld-hosted.md

 The aim of this quick start is to show how you can get the default starter project running in SubQuery Projects (our managed service) in a few easy steps.

 We will take the simple starter project (and everything we've learned thus far) but instead of running it locally within Docker, we'll take advantage of SubQuery's managed hosting infrastructure.
-In otherwords, we let SubQuery do all the heavy lifting running and managing production infrastructure.
+In other words, we let SubQuery do all the heavy lifting, running and managing production infrastructure.

 ## Learning objectives